The Best Life Insurance Companies For 2020

 All of the companies on this list are rated either A, A+ or A++.
 Ratings of A- and A are considered excellent, while A+ and A++ are superior.

 Financial strength becomes a lot less impressive if other aspects of a company are subpar.
-That’s why customer satisfaction is such an important thing to take into account.
+That’s why customer service and experience is such an important thing to take into account.

-I’ve evaluated these companies’ customer satisfaction by looking at their J.D.
+I’ve evaluated these companies’ customer satisfaction and reputation by looking at information such as their J.D.
 Power ratings.
 J.D.
 Power is a marketing research company that surveys customers, then rates insurance companies on a 1,000-point scale based on those survey answers.

 After scoring the companies, J.D.
-Power labels each company as “among the best,” “better than most,” “about average” and “the rest.”
+Power labels each insurer as “among the best,” “better than most,” “about average” and “the rest.”

 All you Penny Hoarders out there… you knew I’d have to take your personal finances into account, didn’t you?

 When it comes down to it, a lot of the largest life insurance companies offer very similar plans.
-In these cases, some people simply choose the option that’s most affordable for them.
+In these cases, some individuals simply choose the option that’s most affordable for them.

 |Company||AM Best Rating||J.D.
 Power Ranking||Premium||Best for...|